 Progress payments are based on documented measurements, independently verified by the LPA, of work performed so the contractor can be fairly compensated and public funds will not be expended on work that has not been done.

 The LPA will pay all contractor progress estimates, make final contractor payment, double check final quantities and costs, oversee all construction activities and provide inspection services during the construction phase of the project.
-To ensure FHWA funding compliance and as specified in Subsection 00165.70 of the LPA’s approved General Conditions, the LPA will not allow the Contractor to incorporate Materials into the Project without acceptable conformance documents.
-This condition may be temporarily waived only if the Material must be installed for immediate traffic safety, but no payment will be made for the value of the Materials, or the costs of incorporating them, until acceptable conformance documentation is received or testing is performed.
+To ensure FHWA funding compliance and as specified in Subsection 00165.70 of the LPA’s approved General Conditions, the LPA will not allow the contractor to incorporate materials into the project without acceptable conformance documents.
+This condition may be temporarily waived only if the material must be installed for immediate traffic safety, but no payment will be made for the value of the materials, or the costs of incorporating them, until testing is performed and/or acceptable conformance documentation is received.

 ODOT Requirement